laboon/ebook/text/25_test_plans.md

 POSTCONDITIONS: "POODLE IS OK" message is displayed upon screen.
 ```

 Our traceability matrix will once again have a gap in it, but this time on the requirements side.
-Test case 9 does not match up with any of the requirements, and may be a superfluous test.
+Test case 9 does not match up with any of the requirements, and may be a superfluous test:

 ```
 FUN-COFFEE-TOO-HOT: 1, 2